jimmykaiser/coronavirus-data/index.md

 This map displays the percentage of Covid-19 tests that were positive over the last seven days for each New York City zip code.

-While it is possible to view cumulative positivity rates by zip code since March on the NYC Dept. of Health's [data page](https://www1.nyc.gov/site/doh/covid/covid-19-data.page), this map shows changes in the past week so recent trends are evident.

 {% include_relative nyc-positivity.html%}

-Map last updated November 14, 2020

-### Citywide numbers as of November 11, 2020
+### Citywide numbers as of November 16, 2020

-New York is averaging 38,898 tests and 992 new cases per day over the past week.
+New York is averaging 43,591 tests and 1,302 new cases per day over the past week.

-Over the past seven days, 2.6 percent of tests were positive.
+Over the past seven days, 3.0 percent of tests were positive.

-In the week ending November 4, 2020, 896 out of 42,496 tests per day were positive, a rate of 2.1 percent.
+In the week ending November 9, 2020, 1,228 out of 44,347 tests per day were positive, a rate of 2.8 percent.

 Source: NYC Dept. of Health
 Repo: [https://github.com/jimmykaiser/coronavirus-data](https://github.com/jimmykaiser/coronavirus-data)